gao-hongnan/gaohn-mlops-docs/docs/mlops_docs/developing/general_workflow.md

 ```bash title="creating dev_requirements.txt" linenums="1"
 ~/gaohn/YOLO (venv) $ python -m pip install -e ".[dev]"     # installs required + dev packages
 ```

+One main reason why we have a separate `dev_requirements.txt` is we can specify this set of requirements when doing CI/CD.
+Later on we will use GitHub Actions to define a set of workflows in `.github/workflows` directory, where we will directly install the packages from `dev_requirements.txt`.

 You should see the following directory structure: